 Cherokee Language Program

-These courses will initially be taught by Gilliam Jackson (Eastern Band of Cherokee Indians citizen).
-A fluent speaker, Mr. Jackson began teaching sixth grade and has taught at the University of North Carolina-Asheville and Stanford.
-Early in his professional career, he realized the need to preserve the history, language, and culture of his isolated community and has audio and video recorded several oral histories of this Snowbird Community.
-Hear his comments here: https://www.foxfire.org/it-still-lives-season-4-episode-4/
+These courses will be taught by Gilliam Jackson, citizen of the Eastern Band of Cherokee Indians, who resides in Snowbird, North Carolina.
+A fluent speaker, Mr. Jackson began teaching sixth grade and has since taught at UNC-Asheville and Stanford University.
+Early in his professional career, he realized the need to preserve the history, language, and culture of his isolated community.
+He has recorded audio and video of several oral histories of the Snowbird Community near Robbinsville, NC.
+Listen to his comments here.